-The Bond portfolio consists of a combination of UK index-linked gilts UK gilts, UK corporate bonds and short duration credit.
+The Bond portfolio consists of a combination of UK index-linked gilts, UK fixed interest gilts, UK corporate bonds and short duration credit.

-There is currently no formal strategic allocation in place within the Bond portfolio, however the allocation currently aims to hedge 70% of the interest rate and inflation exposure of a "gilts + 0.5%" liability target.
+There is currently no formal strategic allocation in place within the Bond portfolio.
 The Trustee will, from time to time, review the balance between the types of bonds held and transfer assets between the different types, or direct investments or disinvestments, as appropriate.